Caprese Pesto Pasta Salad

 Make-Ahead and Storage

-Make-Ahead: Cook the pasta and marinate the mozzarella and store in air-tight containers in the refrigerator until ready to assemble.
-Prior to assembly remove the pasta and mozzarella from the refrigerator to allow them to come to room temperature.
-Cut up the tomatoes, basil, and prosciutto and toss everything together and drizzle with balsamic vinegar.
+Make-Ahead: You can cook the pasta, make the pesto, and marinate the mozzarella in advance.
+Store them separately in air-tight containers in the refrigerator until ready to assemble.
+Before assembly, remove the pasta and mozzarella from the refrigerator to bring them to room temperature.
+Cut the tomatoes into chunks, toss everything together, and drizzle with balsamic glaze.

 How to Store: Leftover pasta salad can be stored in an airtight container in the refrigerator for up to 3 days.